-The rationale for the projected numbers of students takes into account the enrollment and growth of the existing Somerset model as well as the projected demand for additional student stations in the area the school intends to locate.
-As noted in the attached summary analysis in Attachment T, the area is expecting a 16% growth in population, nearly 40,000 of the population are elementary and middle school aged students.

-The school expects to open with grades K-6 in year 1, with the majority of seats opening in Kindergarten and with less than 500 students so that Somerset can work closely with founding families and establish the 'family-like' Somerset culture as well as establish the high-quality education program.
-The school will grow each year, adding 7th grade year 2, and 8th grade year 3 until reaching full capacity of 1164 students which is expected to occur by year 5.
-These enrollment projects are based on having more classrooms in kindergarten and the earlier grades in order to promote stable school growth.
+The rationale for the projected numbers of students takes into account the enrollment and growth of the existing Somerset model.
+As noted in the summary analysis in Attachment T, the area that is considered will have population growth within the 5-mile radius, with over 44,000 of the increase population being elementary aged students.
+The area has shown growth in the last 10 years and is projected to grow by 15% in the next four years.
+The school expects to open with grades K-5 in year 1 with less than 400 students so that Somerset can work closely with the founding families and establish the 'family-like' Somerset culture as well establish the high-quality education program.
+The school will grow each year until reaching full capacity of 906 students which is expected to occur by year 5.

-[1] For operators intending to apply and be eligible for federal funding under the US Department of Education's Charter Schools Program, recruitment and admissions policies and practices must meet all federal requirements.
-See Charter Schools Program, Title V, Part B of the ESEA, Non-regulatory Guidance, Section E. (Lottery, Recruitment and Admissions).